MicrosoftDocs/sql-docs/docs/big-data-cluster/cluster-admin-portal.md

 author: yualan
 ms.author: alayu
 manager: craigg
-ms.date: 10/15/2018
+ms.date: 10/16/2018
 ms.topic: conceptual
 ms.prod: sql
 ---

 # Introduction to the cluster administration portal

-If you want to monitor or troubleshoot your SQL Server big data cluster, use the cluster administration portal.
+If you want to monitor or troubleshoot your SQL Server 2019 big data cluster (preview), use the cluster administration portal.

 The cluster administration portal allows you to:
 - Quickly view number of pods running and any issues